Where Are My T-Marks?

 The estate plan approach is not just a practical shortcut — it has a firm legal foundation.

-Where a developer sells plots of land under a common scheme with consistent obligations, English courts recognise those obligations as mutually enforceable between all plot owners — even without privity of contract between neighbours.
+Where a developer sells plots of land under a common scheme with consistent obligations, English courts may recognise those obligations as mutually enforceable between all plot owners — even without privity of contract between neighbours.
 This doctrine is known as a building scheme or estate scheme.

 The Court of Appeal established four conditions for a building scheme to exist: (1) both parties derive title from a common vendor; (2) the vendor laid out the estate in defined lots; (3) the restrictions were intended to benefit all lots; and (4) the parties purchased knowing this.
-Where all four are met, T-mark obligations are enforceable between neighbours directly — without any need for the original developer to enforce them.
+Where all four are met, T-mark obligations may be enforceable between neighbours directly — without any need for the original developer to enforce them.

 This means: once you establish that a T-mark existed on any plot in the same development — through a neighbour's deed, the developer's master plan, or the planning application — that obligation is not merely informative.
 It may be directly enforceable against you, and you against your neighbours, even if your own deed is lost and nothing appears on your current title register.